tingsu/Stoat/README.md

 # Stoat Prototype
 Stoat (STochastic model App Tester) is a guided approach to perform stochastic model-based testing on Android Apps.
 The idea is to thoroughly test the functionalities of an app from its GUI model, and validate the app’s behavior by enforcing various user/system interactions.

+# Update

+We have made all the source code of Stoat publicly available.
+Feel free to contact us if you have any questions or encounter some issues.

 # Publication
 [1] Guided, Stochastic Model-based GUI Testing of Android Apps (FSE'2017)